• Skip to primary navigation

 Instructions

 • Heat oil in a pan and add cumin seeds.
-Once the cumin seeds start spluttering add grated ginger and garlic.
-Saute for a few seconds or until the raw smell of garlic goes away.
+Once the cumin seeds start spluttering add chopped onion and cook until it becomes translucent.

-• Next, add green peas, chopped green chilies, salt, all the spices except dried mango powder, Saute for about a minute.
+• Next, add green peas and salt.
+Saute for a minute.

-• Add ½ a cup of water, mix, and cover the pan.
-Let the peas cook for 4-5 minutes.
-Fresh green peas will take more time to cook than frozen ones.
+• Add around ½ a cup of water, mix, and cover the pan.
+Cook covered for 4-5 minutes or until the peas are cooked.
+I have used frozen peas, if you are using fresh peas they will take a longer time to get cooked.

-• Once the peas are cooked, add boiled potato cubes, and dried mango powder.
+• Once the peas are cooked, add boiled potato cubes, dried mango powder, and some chopped cilantro.
 Mix everything.
-Cover the lid and let it cook for around 2 minutes.
+Cover the lid and cook for around 2 minutes.

 Notes

-• Instead of dried mango powder, lime juice can also be used in the recipe.
+• Instead of dried mango powder, lime or lemon juice can also be used in the recipe.
+You can also sprinkle some chaat masala on aloo matar once it's ready.

 Nutrition